 What to do if your baby has a runny or stuffy nose.
 Wipe mucus

 away with a clean cloth.
 To help your baby breathe better when awake, hold your baby

 upright and support the chest with your hand.

-If you feel overwhelmed, put your baby in a safe place like a crib or bassinet and
+baby.
+If you feel overwhelmed, put your baby in a safe place like a crib

-go into another room to take a break.
-Or ask a family member or friend to take over
+or bassinet and go into another room to take a break.
+Or ask a family member or friend

 Does My Baby Need Medical Treatment?

 Some babies may need small amounts of a medicine that is like the drug the mother

 took during pregnancy.
 As time goes on, the baby will get smaller and smaller amounts